Case Study 4A - Contaminants from secondary fertilisers

 2. National food industry (Dairy Arla having some demands on not using sludge)

-3. SEGES (Farmers knowledge center)
+3. SEGES (farmers’ knowledge centre)

 4. Environmental protection groups